 © Denzil Green

-Very small, young Kale leaves can be eaten raw.
-Otherwise, Kale should be cooked, steamed, braised, boiled or microwave-steamed.
+Very small, young kale leaves can be eaten raw.
+Otherwise, kale should be cooked, steamed, braised, boiled, pressure-cooked, or microwave-steamed.

 If boiling, cook in boiling water for 5 to 7 minutes, keeping the lid off the pot to reduce the odour (sic).
 Drain, then reheat in a pan with a good heaping tablespoon of butter.